Lesson 1 of 8 - free your true Self and reduce false-self wounds

 Q2) Where do these wounds come from?

 The degree and frequency of anxieties and fears depend on how often such subselves disable the resident true Self and control the other active subselves.
-False-self wounds seem to come from kids not getting their developmental and daily needs met well enough in their first four to six years, perhaps star-ting in the womb.
-Initial inner wounds are reduced or amplified by how well a child's wholistic develop-mental needs are met through puberty and late adolescence.
+Psychological wounds seem to come from kids not getting their developmental and daily needs met well enough in their first four to six years, perhaps starting in the womb.
+Initial inner wounds are reduced or amplified by how well a child's wholistic developmental needs are met through puberty and late adolescence.

-Caregivers who (a) are significantly wounded themselves and (b) aren't well aware of and/or responsive to, dependent kids' normal and special needs, risk unintentionally promoting development of a dominant false self and related psychological wounds in their vulnerable dependents.
-Recent research suggests that this inexorably raises their children's risk of long-term emotional and physical illness and premature death.
+Caregivers who (a) are significantly wounded themselves and (b) aren't well aware of and/or responsive to, dependent kids' normal and special needs, risk unintentionally promoting development of a disabled true Self and related psychological wounds in their dependents.
+Recent research suggests that this inexorably raises their children's risk of long-term psychological and physical illness and premature death.

 top

-Q3) Do all adults and kids have false-self wounds?
+Q3) Do all adults and kids have psychological wounds?

 Since every infant and their mosaic of evolving needs is unique, even the healthiest parents can't nurture (fill kids' needs) "perfectly."
 That suggests that...